hughpearse/des-ctr-mapreduce-python/README.md

 # des-ctr-mapreduce-python
 DES encryption in CTR mode using MapReduce

+DES encryption is now a deprecated encryption standard but is often used as an example to introduce students to block ciphers.
+Students also learn the modes of encryption such as ECB, CBC, CTR etc...
+It is often said that CTR mode is a method of using a block cipher as a stream cipher as the mode of operation is parallelizable, meaning the ciphertexts are independent of one another.
+To demonstrate this I have created a MapReduce task to split a ciphertext into blocks and encrypt them in CTR mode on MapReduce clients.
+This means given a 1TB file as input it would be feasible to connect a dozen or so machines and encrypt it within a few minutes, if not seconds.

 ##Usage:
 To run the traditional DES alforithm in CTR mode execute:
 ```